Which Garmin Watch to Buy in 2026: 13 Models Compared

 If primary use is outdoor/hiking/trail (in cell range)

-→ Fenix 8 AMOLED for full maps, dive rating, and the widest sport support.
-Instinct 3 AMOLED (~$450) as the budget alternative -- same 10ATM water rating and multi-band GPS in a rugged MIL-STD-810 body at less than half the Fenix price. [src2, src4]
+→ Fenix 8 AMOLED (~$987) for full maps, dive rating, and the widest sport support.
+Instinct 3 AMOLED (~$349) as the budget alternative -- same 10ATM water rating and multi-band GPS in a rugged MIL-STD-810 body at about a third of the Fenix price, and it is the only model in this lineup still meaningfully discounted. [src2, src4]

 If user needs off-grid satellite messaging or LTE